-If worse comes to worse and you can’t find any vacancies, Airbnb is a great alternative for a weeks or so accommodation, and in some cases you might even end up with a nicer living space for less money than you’d pay to stay in a hostel!
+If worse comes to worst and you can’t find any vacancies, Airbnb is a great alternative for a weeks or so, and in some cases you might even end up with a nicer living space for less money than you’d pay to stay in a hostel!
 Bottom line, sort out your first week well in advance and avoid any rocky starts to your J1.

 Not only do you need to know things like ‘Are utilities included’ ‘What bills will I have to pay – cable, gas, water, electric, gas?’
 ‘Can I extend the lease if I decide to stay an extra couple of weeks?’ but you’re also going to want to look at the small print to see if the landlord has any terms like taking a cleaning fee out of your deposit when you’re moving out.

-DO NOT sign a 12-month lease if you are only planning on staying for the summer!
+DO NOT sign a 12-month lease if you’re only planning on staying for the summer!
 Sounds obvious, but it’s happened!
-If you look hard enough and well enough in advance you will have no problem finding a place to rent just for the summer months,
+If you look hard enough and well enough in advance you will have no problem finding a place to rent just for the summer months.

-The more J1ers that break their lease, the more difficult it is for future j1ers to find accommodation in the future as well as all the legal implications that go along with it.
+The more J1ers that break their lease, the more difficult it is for future J1ers to find accommodation, as well as all the legal implications that go along with it.
 Please don’t be ‘that guy’.

 Not only that, but you’ve paid your deposit, so why wouldn’t you want it back?
-Getting your deposit back at the end of the summer will go a long way towards any travelling plans you’ve made before your flight home!
+Getting your deposit back at the end of the summer will go a long way towards any travelling plans you’ve made before your flight home – BE SMART!

-Giving up your personal space to drive the cost of rent down is not a good idea!, Trust us.
-It’s highly illegal for starters and landlords, as well as the US Department of State, are clamping down on this, especially among foreign college students.
+Giving up your personal space to drive the cost of rent down is not a good idea – trust us!
+It’s highly illegal for starters and landlords.
+As well as that the US Department of State are clamping down on this, especially among foreign college students.

-Remember that the people that are on the lease are the ones responsible for the apartment, and if they decide to take on extra roommates, those extra people have absolutely no legal requirement or responsibility to the place – and if you’re caught, it’s the leaseholders that will have to face the consequences.
+Remember the people that are on the lease are the ones responsible for the apartment.
+If they do decide to take on extra roommates, those extra people have absolutely no legal requirement or responsibility to the place – and if you’re caught, it’s the leaseholders that will have to face the consequences.
 If you’ve got 9 or 10 rowdy Irish J1ers packed into a 3 bedroom apartment, chances are you’re going to get caught and in the process you could ruin an area for future J1 students.
 We talked about not being ‘that guy’, right?

 Not every town in San Diego is beside the beach.
 Not every neighbourhood in Queens makes for a doddle of a commute to Manhattan.

-Living in Ireland its easy to assume that everywhere in US cities are easy to get to, as long as there is public transport, but these are huge cities, huge!
+Living in Ireland, it’s easy to assume that everywhere in US cities are easy to get to, as long as there is public transport, but these are huge cities, huge!
 What if your bus only comes once an hour?
 And what if it takes the scenic route picking up people in every little town along the way?
-Suddenly you’re gone from a half an hour commute to work to a 2-hour commute to work!
+Suddenly you’re gone from a half hour commute to work to a 2-hour commute to work!